Isidore Dantas: Konkani dictionary

 Dantas co-authored, with the late Joel D'Souza, a Konkani dictionary titled English-Konkani Dictionary in 2016.
 In January 2016, he shared the 365-page dictionary under a Creative Commons license.
 In 2016 it was made available in full-text on Wikimedia Commons.

 Books

-Together with the dictionary he has co-authored, Dantas had, as of 2018, published eight books.
+Apart from his co-authored dictionary, Dantas had, as of 2018, published eight books.
 Others were at that time reported as being in the pipeline.

 Dantas' 2010 book on Konkani cinema, Konkani Cholchitram ("Konkani films"), has been released in the Roman script, Devanagari script and Kannada script versions of Konkani.
 It lists and describes all the films ever shot in that language from the first in the 1950s or thereabouts till very recently.

 He has written books on Konkani sayings and proverbs, one of which is entitled Ozran.

 His Utor-Sod is a Konkani vocabulary quiz book.
 He has also translated two books: children's author Anita Pinto's Espi Mai Is Stuck Again (as Espi Mai Porot Xirkoli) and artist-writer Angela Ferrao's Fuloos Plays With the Sun (as Fuloosachi Husharkai).